Cyborg-Network/cyborg-parachain/Local Testing.md

 - Rust toolchain for substrate development (setup explained here: https://docs.substrate.io/install/linux/)
 - Zombienet (setup explained later, when needed)
 - Docker (installation via apt: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
+- Ports available: All ports required for zombienet (relay and parachain nodes are 9944, 9955, 9988), additionally 8080 and 8081 for communication between the Cyborg Worker Node and Cyborg Connect

 This document will walk through how to set each of them up for local testing and how to test their functionality.